Who We Are

 II.
 The Trinity – We believe that there is one living and true God, eternally existing in three persons; that these are equal in every divine perfection, and that they execute distinct but harmonious offices in the work of creation, providence and redemption.

-V. The Holy Spirit – We believe in the Holy Spirit who came forth from the Father and Son to convict the world of sin, righteousness, and judgment, and to regenerate, sanctify and empower all who believe in Jesus Christ.
-We believe that the Holy Spirit indwells every believer in Christ, and He is an abiding helper, teacher and guide.
+V. The Holy Spirit – We believe in the Holy Spirit who came forth from the Father and Son to convict the world of sin, righteousness, and judgment, and to regenerate, sanctify, and empower all who believe in Jesus Christ.
+We believe that the Holy Spirit indwells every believer in Christ, and that He is an abiding helper, teacher and guide.

 VI.
-Regeneration – We believe that all men are sinners by nature and by choice and are, therefore, under condemnation.
+Regeneration – We believe that all people are sinners by nature and by choice and are, therefore, under condemnation.
 We believe that those who repent of their sins and trust in Jesus Christ as Savior are regenerated by the Holy Spirit.